alicelh/ModelWise/README.md

 Codes for the visual analytics method *ModelWise* which is described in our paper "ModelWise: Interactive Model Comparison for Model
 Diagnosis, Improvement and Selection".

-online demo (some functions are limited): https://modelwise.herokuapp.com/
+online demo (real-time projection is not supported): https://modelwise.herokuapp.com/

 ## Introduction